ViennaTools/ViennaPS/docs/models/prebuilt/geometric.md

 Each geometric model is defined by a *surface distribution function*, which specifies how the processed surface is constructed.
 For instance, an isotropic deposition model uses a *spherical distribution* of constant radius: a sphere is centered at every surface point, and the outermost envelope of all spheres forms the new surface after deposition.

+The sign of the distribution size determines whether the model deposits or etches. `SphereDistribution` deposits for a positive radius and etches otherwise. `BoxDistribution` and `CustomSphereDistribution` deposit unless at least one provided size is negative.
 Anisotropic behavior can be introduced by using non-spherical or directional distributions, such as box-shaped or custom-defined ones.
 ViennaPS provides three ready-to-use geometric distributions:

 * `SphereDistribution` — for isotropic processes
 * `BoxDistribution` — for directional or anisotropic processes